OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-10-06-get-online-week.md

 One of her reasons for moving was that she was lonely and wanted to have more things to do.
 We spent some time with her using the internet to search for activities near where she lived currently.
 We found a womans' group and health walks for her to try, and got her contact numbers to follow up with.

 She also discovered that there was a local library near her house so was keen to visit and perhaps try out accessing the internet there in future.

+### Denise
+Denise came across one of our leaflets while in the Town Hall so dropped in, not sure of what to expect.
+She had a computer and WiFi at home, and had used this to reserve items from Argos or look at things on EBay.
+She was interested in grocery shopping online and ways to improve her health.

+Denise was visually impaired so we explored how the browser could increase its screen size to help her.
+We signed her up to Learn my Way so she could learn more about how to use her browser and keyboard shortcuts to access things like deleting browser history.
+She was also going to use it to find out about shopping online and staying safe.